ivanDvernitsky/Global-Terrorism-survey-visualizaed/README.md

-Gallery: Global Terrorism Database Visualizations Welcome to the gallery showcasing visualizations derived from the Global Terrorism Database.
-For detailed insights into the creation process and data categorization, refer to the database manual.
+Gallery: Global Terrorism Database Visualizations Welcome to the gallery presenting visualizations based on data from the Global Terrorism Database.
+For a deeper understanding of the data creation process and categorization, please consult the database manual.

 Assumptions
-Several assumptions were applied to the data:
+Several key assumptions were made when analyzing the data:

-Data is analyzed from 2007 to 2017.
+The data covers the period from 2007 to 2017.
-Only incidents definitively classified as terrorist attacks are considered.
+Only incidents conclusively identified as terrorist attacks are included.
-Incidents with unknown fatalities are assumed to have resulted in no deaths.
+For incidents where the number of fatalities is unknown, it is assumed there were no deaths.
-These visualizations should be interpreted as conservative estimates.
+These visualizations should be viewed as conservative estimates.
 Deaths by Type of Attack
-The chart below depicts a time series of fatalities categorized by type of attack over the entire ten-year period.
-Notice the significant increase in deaths around and after 2014.
+The chart below shows a time series of fatalities, categorized by type of attack across the ten-year period.
+Note the marked rise in deaths, particularly from 2014 onwards.

 Number of Attacks by Weapon
-This plot illustrates the distribution of attacks by weapon type and region.
-Explosives dominate as the most common weapon type.
-Note that categories such as fake weapons, biological, and radiological have been excluded due to their rarity.
+This plot shows the distribution of attacks by weapon type and region.
+Explosives are the most frequently used weapons.
+Rare categories like fake weapons, biological, and radiological have been excluded for clarity.

 Attack Locations by Group
-Lastly, the map below displays attack locations attributed to the five most lethal terrorist groups.
-Each dot represents an attack, color-coded by the responsible group.
+The following map highlights attack locations attributed to the five deadliest terrorist groups.
+Each dot represents an attack, with colors corresponding to the responsible group.

-These visualizations provide a comprehensive overview of the trends and patterns within the Global Terrorism Database, offering valuable insights into the nature and impact of terrorist activities globally.
+These visualizations offer a broad perspective on the trends and dynamics reflected in the Global Terrorism Database, providing insights into the global landscape of terrorist activities.

-3.5